Fred's Frozen Foods: IBP ownership (1997–2001)

-In 1997, Foodbrands America, Inc. was purchased by Iowa Beef Processors IBP for $640 million.
-In 1999, Foodbrands America, Inc. dba Specialty Brands, LP of Ontario, California registered Fred's for Starters trademark to reflect the new focus of Fred's Frozen Foods to be the leading foodservice provider of prepared appetizers, namely, breaded and battered vegetables, breaded and battered cheese sticks, onion rings, steak nuggets, meat and seafood based prepared appetizers, namely, crab Rangoon, pot stickers and chicken shu mai.
-Traditionally, Fred's Frozen Foods manufactured unbranded frozen food products for wholesale foodservice distributors.
-Fred's would package their products to the foodservice distributors specifications.
-Fred's for Starter brand marked the evolution from contract manufacturer to brand name foodservice provider.
+In 1997, Foodbrands America, Inc. was acquired by Iowa Beef Processors (IBP) for $640 million.
+In 1999, Foodbrands America — operating as Specialty Brands, LP, of Ontario, California — registered the Fred's for Starters trademark, reflecting a strategic repositioning of the brand as a leading foodservice provider of prepared appetizers, including breaded and battered vegetables, breaded cheese sticks, onion rings, steak nuggets, and seafood-based appetizers such as crab rangoon, pot stickers, and chicken shu mai.
+The rebranding marked a transition from contract manufacturing of unbranded products packaged to distributor specifications toward offering a recognized brand name within the foodservice market.

-Tyson buys IBP and Spins off Fred's Frozen Foods (Fred's for Starters)
+Tyson Foods and divestiture (2001–2002)

-In September 2001, Tyson purchases IBP for $3 billion and determines that Foodbrands America, Inc's Specialty Brands do not fit the Tyson's corporate strategy.
+In September 2001, Tyson Foods acquired IBP for $3 billion.
+Tyson subsequently determined that Foodbrands America's Specialty Brands portfolio, including Fred's for Starters, did not align with its core corporate strategy and moved to divest the division.

-Windsor Foods Purchases Fred's Frozen Foods (Fred's for Starters)
+Windsor Foods / HM International ownership (2002–present)

-In April 2002, Tyson announced it had entered into an agreement to sell Foodbrands America, Inc (including Fred's for Starters) to Windsor Quality Food Company, LTD. The brands included in the sale are Butcher Boy (meats), Jose Ole and Posada (Mexican foods), Rotanelli (frozen filled pastas) and Fred's Frozen Foods (frozen meatballs and snacks).
-Industry estimated that Specialty Brands Inc. was worth $100 million to $200 million.
-Annual revenues were estimated to be $300 million in 2001.
-Stephens Inc., a Little Rock, Arkansas investment bank represented Tyson in the sale.
-Windsor Food operates Fred's Frozen Foods as Fred's for Starters.
-Windsor Quality Food Company, LTD is whole owned by the Hojel and Meinig families of Tulsa, Oklahoma through their holding company HM International, LLC.
+In April 2002, Tyson announced an agreement to sell Foodbrands America, Inc. — including Fred's for Starters — to Windsor Quality Food Company, Ltd. The sale included the Butcher Boy (meats), Jose Ole and Posada (Mexican foods), Rotanelli (frozen filled pastas), and Fred's Frozen Foods (frozen meatballs and snacks) brands.
+Industry analysts estimated the value of Specialty Brands Inc. at between $100 million and $200 million, with annual revenues estimated at $300 million for 2001.
+Stephens Inc., a Little Rock, Arkansas investment bank, represented Tyson in the transaction.

+Windsor Quality Food Company, Ltd. is wholly owned by the Hojel and Meinig families of Tulsa, Oklahoma through their holding company HM International, LLC.
+Windsor Foods continues to operate the brand under the Fred's for Starters name.